ayoubimaya/pharynx/README.md

 <h2>Methods (SAS)</h2>
     <p>I collected data starting in January 1968 and continued until December 1972.
 	To be included in the study, I looked at patient eligibility criteria, and screened for extreme cases.
-	The study consists of 195 patients diagnosed with oral cancer in varying stages of the cancer.
+	The study consists of 195 patients diagnosed with <a href="https://en.wikipedia.org/wiki/Oral_cancer">oral cancer</a> in varying stages of the cancer.
 	The data was collected at 6 large cancer research institutions across the United States.
 	The patients were randomly assigned to either the standard treatment, radiation therapy, or the test treatment, radiation coupled with chemotherapy.
 	Approximately 27% of participants were censored due to the patient moving or transferring to another institution that did not participate in the study.